-- 1. CDC would fund all 50 states at ASSIST levels by FY 1999 to be - coalition/partner based in order to leverage new resources; - policy oriented. - 2.
-The NCI will fund applied research on statewide programs.
+- 1. CDC would fund all 50 states at ASSIST levels by FY 1999 to be - coalition/partner based in order to leverage new resources; - policy oriented. - The NCI will fund applied research on statewide programs.
 This research will test new or expanded interventions and will guide and inform state programs funded by the CDC. - 3.
 Safeguards must be developed so that no gaps or reductions in funding

-4. A training and technical assistance center and plan will be developed with input from the states and national partners and will be funded collaboratively by NCI and CDC in order to bridge research and practice.
+- for state tobacco prevention and control programs occur while funding is in transition. - 4.
+A training and technical assistance center and plan will be developed with input from the states and national partners and will be funded collaboratively by NCI and CDC in order to bridge research and practice.